flutter/samples/navigation_and_routing/README.md

 ## App Structure

 The `SimpleRouterDelegate` constructor requires a `WidgetBuilder` parameter and a `navigatorKey`.
-Instead of returning a Navigator directly, a `BookstoreNavigator` widget is used, which configures a Navigator with a list of pages, based on the current RouteState.
+This app uses a `BookstoreNavigator` widget, which configures a Navigator with a list of pages, based on the current RouteState.

 ```dart
 SimpleRouterDelegate(